CoolManTheCool/Nova-Engine/README.md

 - **Automatic Resource Loading**: Simply drop your assets into `src/resources/` and they are instantly available in your game.
 - **Drag-and-Drop Simplicity**: Streamline your development process with easy-to-use drag-and-drop functionality for resources.
 - **Futuristic Capabilities**: Cutting-edge features designed to support advanced game mechanics and graphics.
+- **Project Structure Rethinked**: The Object-Oriented Design of this project allows for simple yet powerful parallelized systems.

 ## Getting Started